The Aerobic Corridor Park in the summer

 Whether you’re into walking, biking, hiking, training for a race or simply observing nature, the Aerobic Corridor Park is a unique experience into the great outdoors thanks to its broad range of available activities.
 Spanning the distance between Morin-Heights and Amherst, the park offers a privileged contact with nature and showcases the splendours of wild and agricultural landscapes dotted with lakes, streams and beautiful Western Laurentian panoramas.

-Mountain bikers tend to focus their attention on the section between Morin-Heights et Montfort!
-Many narrow and winding mountain bike trails are accessible from the park, including the CN trail, designed for beginners.
+Mountain bikers tend to focus their attention on the section between Morin-Heights and Montfort!
+Many narrow and winding mountain bike trails are accessible from the park, including the CN trail in Morin-Heights, designed for beginners.

 Exploring the Aerobic Corridor Park on foot is a most pleasant experience.
 Its gentle slope makes it easily accessible, even in the heart of nature.
 A number of trails, which are accessible via the park between Morin-Heights and Montfort, are ideal for runners in training.
 There are also hiking trails in the more technically demanding mountainous areas.
 Alone or with friends, this healthy and peaceful environment is a great place to get in shape and recharge your batteries surrounded by beautiful forests, agricultural fields and rivers.